-- Bone Health: This clinic is currently closed.
+- Bone Health: This clinic is currently being offered remotely.

 We have continued to adjust plans and monitor the situation as it changes hour-by-hour and day-by-day.
 As things change, please rest assured that we will continue to provide updates in real time.